filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 ## Find out the chip model of your 3D printer

 The same model of the Aquila 3d printer came with a different motherboard chip.
 For example, the Voxelab Aquila X2 could have the H32 or N32 chip.
 And in some rare cases of early X2 printersthe G32 chip.
 Instead, the first model (Voxelab Aquila) could have a G32, N32 or H32 chip.
-If you want to be 100% sure you could read the text on the black motherboard chip.
-You should find something like "GD32F103", in this case you have a G32 chip model(You need to read the first part G[D]32).
+If you want to be 100% sure you could read the text on the black motherboard chip(read NOTE for more).
 You need to find out what model you have on your machine.

 So you can find yourself in one of these following cases: